 The company, The Kingston College Development Trust Fund (KCDTF), was incorporated in 1987.
 Its principal activity is the maintenance of a fund, the income of which is designated to be used for the benefit of Kingston College.

 The Barry Huie Scholarship was initiated by Barry’s family who donated funds collected at his memorial.
 The Scholarship was open to a Kingston College Student accepted to pursue post-secondary studies.
-There have been two recipients.
-Akeem Thorpe in 2013, and Demoye Whitely in 2014.
+There has been two recipients, namely Akeem Thorpe in 2013, and Demoye Whitely in 2014.